kisom/kyleisom.net-archive/source/code/index.markdown

 footer: true
 ---

+I have a site, called [tyrfingr](http://tyrfingr.errno61.net), that serves as a portfolio of my UNIX coding projects.

 ## Examples of Coding Style
 * [srm](./srm.c.html) is a simple C utility to remove files securely.
 I didn't have a network connection when I need the capability, so I wrote my own.